billwheatley/provision-desktop/README.md

 Place your `rpms` in `$HOME/automated-install/rpm/`

-If you have dependent `rpms` that is fine, these will be installed in a single command and `rpm` will figure that out.
+If you have dependent `rpms` make sure they are also in the dir, these will be installed in a single command and `rpm` will figure out the dependencies.
+If your dependencies are packages in repos make sure those are added to one of the package repos.
+Those will be run before this.

 This directory is not required if you have no `rpms` outside a repo.